ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 ## I'm having problems making a payment / I can't find a route

 By default, ZEUS finds out information about the lightning network graph using P2P.
 This can take some time.
-To speed up the graph sync and improve your payment success probability, go to `Settings` -> `Embedded Node` -> `Express Graph Sync`.
+To speed up the graph sync and improve your payment success probability, go to `Menu` -> `Embedded node` -> `Express Graph Sync`.
 Enable it and restart ZEUS to take effect.
-You can go to `Settings` > `Network Info` at any point to see how much of the lightning network your node knows about.
+You can go to `Menu` > `Network Info` at any point to see how much of the lightning network your node knows about.

 If you still can't complete a payment after running Express Graph Sync, you may need to bump up your max payment fee.
-You can see this tucked away under 'Advanced settings' on the payment request view or under `Settings` -> `Payments`.
+You can see this tucked away under 'Advanced settings' on the payment request view or under `Menu` -> `Settings` -> `Payments`.

 ## I'm having issues restoring my wallet